AbyBalu/GreenLight-Messenger/README.md

 GreenLight is a messenger app with the features of sending text and image messages, deleting the sent messages etc along with the functionality of showing online status of the corresponding user, push notification on any message received and users can also update their profile picture and cover picture and can link their facebook ID, instagram ID and also their website so that friends can identify them inside the app as they can find each other by ‘find friends’ feature.
 For sending and receiving messages, users have to register or login first.

-GreenLight is made with the help of Firebase for storing and maintaining the uploaded images by users and database on login details, chats etc.
+GreenLight is made with the help of Firebase for storing and maintaining the uploaded images by users and database on login details, chats etc. For push notifications Firebase Cloud Messaging is used.

 For the working of the project you must add your own google-services.json file from your firebase project as I will be removing mine soon from it and also have to replace the corresponding authorization key within this project’s APIservice interface file.